Definitive Guide: How to Source from China? (7 Steps)

 It will be best to place orders for around 50 or more units for the first time.
 Ordering for only one to two products will give them the impression that you don’t have enough cash to invest with them and in this way they can’t make more money.

-4. Start To Order Samples
+4. Start from Order Samples

 After receiving the manufacturers’ quotes, you can now pick the best price among all and order your first round.

-5. Order a Bulk Amount – Buy Wholesale from China
+5. Order a Bulk Amount

 Many suppliers require a deposit of around 30%, and the remaining amount would be paid before shipment.